 We invited senior scientists who have a strong record in empirical research on happiness, defined in the sense of satisfaction with one's life as-a-whole.
 We selected these experts from the Directory of Happiness Investigators of the World Database of Happiness (Veenhoven 2017c) with an eye on the different strands that exist in this research field.
+Two experts from the funding agency (National Geographic) were added.
 Together 20 experts were invited, of which15 agreed to participate, 10 of these completed all the steps described below, 2 participated only in round 1 and 3 only in round two.
 Two of us (Buettner and Veenhoven) also participated in the Delphi process.
 This resulted in the following list of participants in this study.